-The current Gmail attachment size limit is still 25MB, a real harsh figure for people who would like to send to their friends and family a home video, a bunch of photos, or any other files that exceed the Gmail file size limit.
-However, there are still ways to break that limit.
-Follow this article to learn how to send large files via Gmail in two practical ways.
+The current Gmail attachment size limit is still 25MB, which is a pretty harsh number for anyone who wants to send friends and family a video, a bunch of photos, or any other file that exceeds Gmail file size limit.
+However, there are still ways to work around this limitation.
+Follow this article to learn how to send large files through Gmail in two useful ways.

-Yet lose no heart.
-The following two parts have provided you with two useful workarounds to bypass the Gmail size limit.
-Please read on.
+But don't lose heart.
+The following two sections provide you with two useful workarounds to bypass the Gmail size limit.
+Read on.

 The Google Drive link auto-generated by Gmail gives us a hint that we can send our large files as a downloadable link embedded in our email.
 And we need to rely on some cloud storage services like Google Drive, One Drive, and Dropbox in this method to help turn the files into the link.
 However, instead of creating links on the spot when composing emails (suitable for people having rich time), this approach is to prepare file links beforehand so you can attach it to your email immediately.
 Here we also take Google Drive as an example:

 Step 1.
 Sign up for Google Drive with your Google account.
 You’ll receive a 15GB free storage space.